maverstr/FabAcademy2021-Maxime_Verstraeten/docs/modules/module01.md

 ### Git
 Git is a version-control system, meaning that we can track changes in a set of files (who did the change, where and when).
 Note however that Git is used to track relatively small-size files.
 For larger files, we can use [Git Large File Storage (LFS)](https://git-lfs.github.com/) which replaces those files with pointers to these files but stored on a remote server.

+_Week 04 edit:_ I did later use LFS to store my design files for my assignments.
+I simply created my .zip files and used the command `git lfs track "*.zip"` then `git add .gitattributes` and that's it !
+Super easy.

 Moreover, Git allows multiple branches of a project in parallel (non-linear workflow).
 This eases the development of a project and the cooperation inside a developer team and creates easy backup as it is possible to revert changes to any previously committed state.

 I personally used Git **a lot** in [my personal projects](https://github.com/maverstr).
 It just makes it super easy to work on multiple computers, work with different people and if you make any mistake, you _always_ just revert back to that last working commit.